Practice and Research Committee

 There is a significant amount of information on APTA's Telehealth in Practice website indicating that telehealth is included in the professional scope as a method of practice delivery.
 There are numerous articles discussing the use of telehealth, and there is also a certificate course for therapists.

-The Practice & Research Committee will continue to monitor Pennsylvania.gov and pertinent websites and will inform you of any new information as it becomes known.
+The Practice & Research Committee will continue to monitor APTA, Pennsylvania.gov and other pertinent websites and will inform you of any new information as it becomes known.

 The APTA Pennsylvania Practice & Research Committee "Practice Spotlights," are published as a member benefit.
 These brief handouts and videos address various clinical topics of interest for PTs, PTAs, and students and will be released periodically.
 The spotlights will be featured in the weekly APTA Pennsylvania event emails on Tuesday afternoons and available to view on the Practice Spotlight page (please note: member login required).